zitadel/zitadel/docs/docs/guides/basics/projects.md

 1. Visit the project that you created before.
 In the section GRANTED ORGANIZATIONS, select **New**.
 2. Enter the domain ‘acme.caos.ch’.
 Search the organization and continue to the next step.
-3. Select some roles you would like to grant to the organization ACME and confirm.
+3. Select some roles that you would like to grant to the organization ACME.
+Confirm the change.
 4. You should now see ACME-CAOS in the section GRANTED ORGANIZATIONS

 ![Grant a project](/img/projects_create_org_grant_caos2acme.gif)